-Ruskin was deeply concerned about the plight of the working class of his time, who suffered under the harsh conditions of the Industrial Revolution.
+John Ruskin was deeply concerned about the plight of the working class of his time, which suffered under the harsh conditions of the Industrial Revolution.
 The classic writers of Political Economy, as the study of economics was known at the time, had published influential works on free-market capitalism.
 Adam Smith's The Wealth of Nations

 outlined the importance of the division of labor.
 J.S.
 Mill and David Ricardo published definitive works on Political Economy.
 The political economists theorized that economies were governed by laws of nature -- the law of supply and demand, and the law of self interest -- which could not be regulated by governments.
 The regrettable but inevitable side effect of these economic laws was that a certain amount of the population was destined to be poor.
 The role of government for the political economists was to set conditions favorable to the laws of self interest and supply and demand.
 The poor, on the other hand, were to be regulated by population control.

 Ruskin found the ideas of these political economists abhorrent.
 He wrote the essays that comprise Unto This Last

 as a rebuttal in particular to J.S.
 Mill’s The Principals of Political Economy